wiitown/website/README.md

 ## 🔍 About

-The wiitown website is designed to provide a nostalgic browsing experience on the Wii console, using simple and compatible HTML and CSS.
+The Wiitown website is designed to provide a nostalgic browsing experience on the Wii console, using simple and compatible HTML and CSS.
 The site features a retro aesthetic and minimalist design, ensuring it runs smoothly on the Wii's limited browser capabilities.

 ## 🌟 Features